Home » About » FAQs

 Admissions Procedure

-Once we receive your completed application with all required supporting documents, our Director of Admissions will review your application within 7 working days and will decide whether to recommend the admission of your child(ren).
+Once we receive your completed application with all required supporting documents, our Admissions team will review your application within seven working days and will decide whether to recommend the admission of your child(ren).

-If the Director of Admissions recommends admission, we will check if we have any vacant places available in the grade(s) you applied for, and should that be the case, we will make you a formal offer.
-In cases when the Director of Admissions approves your child’s admission but a place is not available, we will discuss the situation with you and will put your application on the waiting list, and offer you a place when/if a place becomes available.
+If the Admissions team recommends admission, we will check if we have any vacant places available in the grade(s) you applied for, and should that be the case, we will send you a formal offer via email.
+In cases when your child’s admission is approved but a place is not available, we will discuss the situation with you and will put your application on the waiting list.
+We will update you as soon as a place becomes available.

-Most applicants are assessed based on the documentation submitted and through interview.
-If your child is new to English or has particular language, behavioral or special learning needs a language and/or learning evaluation will be required and administered by a school representative.
+Most applicants are assessed based on the documentation submitted and through an interview.
+If your child is new to English or has a particular language, behavioural or special learning needs a language and/or learning evaluation will be required and administered by a school representative.
 The results of these evaluations will help us determine if Ambrit can accommodate your child.

 Applications are accepted throughout the school year.
 However, an early application will increase the chances of being able to accommodate your family’s needs.